THANK YOU FOR YOUR REQUEST

-The food hall and café in this innovative tech giant’s San Francisco office serves as the organization’s heartbeat.
-Designed by AvroKO and channelling the idea of “neighbourhoods” within the office to bring people together, space was designed to be multipurpose, equally appropriate from dining, meetings, brainstorms and more.
+The food hall and café in this innovative tech giant’s San Francisco office serve as the organization’s heartbeat.
+Designed by AvroKO and channeling the idea of “neighborhoods” within the office to bring people together, the space was designed to be multipurpose, equally appropriate for dining, meetings, brainstorming and more.
 Taking inspiration from one of the company’s mottos, “sweat the details,” the design focuses on small features and individually crafted furniture and lighting to transform moods and create a flexible space.
-The handcrafted lighting in the Juice Bar resembles a modern take on old street lamps, again drawn from the neighbourhood concept, while the chandelier that dominates the entry has adjustable frames which slide up and down tracks, imitating the Muni Metro transit lines of San Francisco.
+The handcrafted lighting in the Juice Bar resembles a modern take on old street lamps, again drawn from the neighborhood concept, while the chandelier that dominates the entry has adjustable frames which slide up and down tracks, imitating the Muni Metro transit lines of San Francisco.
 The cafe is designed to evoke a residential feel.
 It’s a place of comfort for staff with each furniture group containing an eclectic mix of chairs, floor rugs and accessories similar to a living room.
 The cafe boasts its own on-premise coffee roaster, encased by a blackened steel perimeter and visible to diners.

 Situated on the top floor of the Rosewood hotel in Bangkok, Lennon’s is a speakeasy-style bar inspired by a funky home recording studio mixed with some space-age flair while taking art references from the Vienna Secession period.
 After exiting the elevators, guests first enter a record shop that serves as a transition space before entering the main bar.
 Featuring two working record players, vintage records and cassette tapes clad the walls and are showcased on custom record trees and displays.
 Space features a private tasting room with secret doors that can accommodate 6 as well as black terrazzo floors with rose gold inlay, walnut millwork and custom rose gold and black metalwork throughout.
 Offering stunning views of Bangkok, the main bar area features private Pullman banquettes designed for two people that are illuminated by a light fixture that takes its cues from the Vienna Secession period with brass metalwork and frosted globes.
 Walnut wood is a stable throughout with Greek grey marble on the floors and Rosso Levante marble adorning the walls.
 The two separate lounge areas feature dark wood floors, pale pink upholstered walls, custom art features inspired by vintage instruments, and custom light fixtures inspired by turntables.